r-devel/r-dev-web/WindowsBuilds/Rtools-user/Rtools-user.md

 output: html_document
 ---

 This text is not finished and is currently not maintained.
+It was meant to become documentation for Rtools4.
 For technical information on Windows builds, see e.g.  ../winutf8.

 ## Introduction